Sharing is caring!

 Three glasses filled with a strawberry wine slushie recipe (also called frozé or frosé) are garnished with strawberries and mint, sitting on a grey countertop with berries strewn across it.
 A bottle of strawberry simple syrup sits in the background.

-💕 why you’ll love this strawberry wine slushie recipe
+why this rosé slushie recipe works:

 🛒 ingredients